 The French Stream

-Linked by convention to the Agency for French Education Abroad (AEFE - a network of almost 500 schools under the Ministry of Europe and Foreign Affairs), the French stream follows the French National Education curriculum which leads to the “Diplôme National du Brevet” (DNB) and the French Baccalauréat.
+Linked by convention to the Agency for French Education Abroad (AEFE - a network of almost 500 schools under the Ministry of Europe and Foreign Affairs), the French stream follows the French National Education curriculum which leads to the Diplôme National du Brevet (DNB) and the French Baccalauréat.

-Since its establishment, FIS has made language learning one of its priorities and our students are almost all bi- or tri-lingual at the end of their studies.
+Since its establishment, FIS has made language learning one of its top priorities and our students are almost all bi- or tri-lingual at the end of their studies.
 In addition, in order to provide a positive and stimulating environment, FIS offers a wide range of projects for students in the Arts, Sports, Computing and Sustainable Development.
 We aim to give everybody the chance to meet their full potential as conscious, independent, responsible global citizens with social values.

 A Curriculum leading to the French Baccalaureat

 Students share campuses with the International Stream so that all FIS students can be part of one single community.
-By sharing and being together through activities, all FIS students know each other and grow from the diversity and uniqueness of every student.
+By sharing and being together through activities, all FIS students grow from the diversity and uniqueness of everyone.